-In the early stage of the neural networks is published by the McCulloch and Pitts in the year 1943.
-They introduced the types of principal of neural network and logical function which had truly influence and read by people.
-In the year of 1949, based on the unique of individual neurons, the idea of the condition of classical psychological is appearing everywhere in animals was pursued by Donald Hebb.
-He developed his own synapses of neuron learning law called Hebbian rule (N. Yadav et al 2015).
+Early stages of the neural networks were published by the McCulloch and Pitts in the year 1943.
+They introduced the several types of neural network and its logic function which had been truly influencial to people of that time.
+In the year 1949, based on the uniqueness of individual neurons, the idea of classical psychology is appearing everywhere including animals and this area was pursued by Donald Hebb.
+He developed his own synapses of neuron learning law called the Hebbian rule (N. Yadav et al 2015).